Happy birthday, TAROM! (Photo / video)

-I had the opportunity to see the largest passenger aircraft in the TAROM - Boeing 737-800 fleet.
-I also boarded it, and below you have a small video with pictures from the cockpit.
+I had the opportunity to see the largest passenger plane in the TAROM fleet - Boeing 737-800.
+I also got on board it, and below you have a small video with images from the cockpit.

 I like to know that TAROM complies with all safety and security regulations, that it has the most modern electronic and electrical equipment testing system, that it has a hangar aligned with international standards.
 I would like to know that it is for profit and will not go bankrupt, but I think I have to wait.

 More photos from TAROM Open Doors Day - September 18, 2012!